kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/3-mutate-manifests/7-crossplane-kcl-function.md

 ## Quick Start

-Let’s write a KCL function abstraction which generates managed resources `VPC` and `InternetGateway` with a input resource `Network`.
+Let’s write a KCL function abstraction which generates managed resources `VPC` and `InternetGateway` with an input resource `Network`.

 ### 1. Install the Crossplane KCL Function